This month, the annual Lyrid meteor shower is active from April 16 to the 25th but will peak in the early morning hours of April 22-23.

 The radiant point of this shower is near the bright star Vega in the constellation Lyra the Lyre (or Harp), hence the name “Lyrids.”
 But you don’t need to know where Lyra is to enjoy the show—you can spot the meteors in any part of the night sky.

 The source of the meteor shower is the Comet Thatcher.
-Every year in April, Earth passes through Thatcher’s dusty tail of comet debris, some particles of which are no larger than a grain of sand.
+Every year in April, Earth passes through Thatcher’s dusty trail of comet debris, some particles of which are no larger than a grain of sand.
 When they hit the Earth’s atmosphere traveling at 110,000 mph, they disintegrate as “fireball” streaks of light that linger for minutes.

 The Lyrid meteor shower has the distinction of being among the oldest of known meteor showers with records dating back over 2,500 years.